katiyar11/Company-Feedback-/README.md

 ## List of features

-Admin can register and login .
+User can do registration and login .

-Administrators can create, update, and delete employee.
+User can create, update, and delete employee.

 User can craete, update, delete Feedback from.

-Administrators can see all created Form and send.
+User can see all created Form and send.

-Administrators can send form as per mailID and get responses.
+User can send form as per mailID and get responses.

 ## Requirements